-- (i) Using professionals who are not members of the audit team to perform the service; and - (ii) Having a professional who was not involved in providing the corporate finance service to the client advise the audit team on the service and review the accounting treatment and any financial statement treatment. - 290.215 Where the effectiveness of corporate finance advice depends on a particular accounting treatment or presentation in the financial statements and - (a) the audit team has reasonable doubt as to the appropriateness of the related accounting treatment or presentation under the relevant financial reporting framework; and the self-review threat would be so significant that no safeguards could reduce the threat to an acceptable level, in which case the corporate finance advice shall not be provided.
+- (i) Using professionals who are not members of the audit team to perform the service; and - (ii) Having a professional who was not involved in providing the corporate finance service to the client advise the audit team on the service and review the accounting treatment and any financial statement treatment. - 290.215 Where the effectiveness of corporate finance advice depends on a particular accounting treatment or presentation in the financial statements and - - (a) the audit team has reasonable doubt as to the appropriateness of the related accounting treatment or presentation under the relevant financial reporting framework; and - (b) the outcome or consequences of the corporate finance advice will have a material effect on the financial statements on which the firm will express an opinion, the self-review threat would be so significant that no safeguards could reduce the threat to an acceptable level, in which case the corporate finance advice shall not be provided.